 Most importantly, in order to ensure consistency in treatment, the team must collaborate actively with each other and with the client’s personal physician or psychiatrist.
 Otherwise, there may be conflicts in therapeutic goals, prescribed medications, and other crucial aspects of the treatment plan.
 At ARS, we work hand in hand with referring health care providers to achieve true continuity of care for our clients.

 Integrated programs for co-occurring disorders are provided at The Recovery Village, our residential facility in Umatilla, and at Next Step Village, our aftercare center in Orlando.
-Together with Central Florida Detox, our acute medical detox center in Orlando, our facilities cover a full continuum of care, from detoxification to residential treatment, outpatient care, aftercare, and sober living programs.
+Together with Central Florida Detox, our medical detox center in Orlando, our facilities cover a full continuum of care, from detoxification to residential treatment, outpatient care, aftercare, and sober living programs.
 Our case managers and discharge planners help take care of our clients’ psychosocial needs, such as family responsibilities and financial obligations, so they can concentrate on recovery.

 The expected course of treatment for co-occurring disorders begins with detoxification.
 Our medication-assisted, progressive approach to detox makes this process much smoother and more comfortable for our clients.
 Once the body is stronger and the mind is clear, our clients are ready to begin the deeper explorations of therapy.
 In residential treatment, they can focus completely on recovery activities while living in a stable, structured environment.